ricaun/dotbim.three.js/README.md

 ## Usage

 Download either `dotbim.three.js` or `dotbim.three.min.js` files.
+Use it directly in your browser application:

-Use it directly in your browser application: `<script src="./path-to-dotbim-file/dotbim.three.min.js"></script>`
+`<script src="./path-to-dotbim-file/dotbim.three.min.js"></script>`

-Example usage can be seen in the [STEP Viewer](https://githubdragonfly.github.io/viewers/templates/STEP%20Viewer.html) with the code available in this [repository](https://github.com/GitHubDragonFly/GitHubDragonFly.github.io/tree/main/viewers/).
+Practical usage example can be seen in the [STEP Viewer](https://githubdragonfly.github.io/viewers/templates/STEP%20Viewer.html) with the code available in this [repository](https://github.com/GitHubDragonFly/GitHubDragonFly.github.io/tree/main/viewers/).

 ## License